How to Resize an Image Without Losing Quality [Your Easy Guide with Best Practices]

 Scaling an image means that you're taking the same dimensions of the original image, just enlarging it or making the image smaller.

-Resizing images means that you're changing the proportions of the image's size itself.
+Resizing images means that you're changing the proportions of the image's size itself – the aspect ratio.
 If the original image was a 4:3, converting it to a 16:9 would make it appear different.

 Learning how to resize an image without losing quality isn't rocket science, but it does take a little bit of time.
 Professional digital graphics artists will tell you that it's an art more than a science, so don't get discouraged if it still doesn't seem right after several tries.